Nervous Gender: History

 The band were formed in Los Angeles, California, in 1978 by Gerardo Velazquez, Edward Stapleton, Phranc and Michael Ochoa.
 In 1979, Don Bolles of the Germs joined as drummer.
 The following year, Phranc left the band and Paul Roessler of the Screamers joined.
-At this time they recorded the tracks for the compilation Live at Target, released as an LP and a video, both seminal not only in the punk scene but also as early industrial recordings; fellow contributors Factrix and Z'EV (listed on this recording as "UNS") were early industrial acts, and Nervous Gender found more acceptance among that scene initially.
+At this time they recorded the tracks for the compilation Live at Target, released as an LP and a video, both seminal not only in the punk scene but also as early industrial recordings; fellow contributors Factrix and Z'EV (listed on this recording as "Uns") were early industrial acts, and Nervous Gender found more acceptance among that scene initially.
 All the artists involved in Live at Target were experimenting with atonality, noise and concepts not common until post-punk groups emerged later.
 Nervous Gender played with bands such as SPK, Factrix, NON, Einstürzende Neubauten, and Psychic TV during the early 1980s.

 In 1981 they released their LP Music from Hell, which included guest vocalist Alice Bag from Bags singing on "Alice's Song".
 Nervous Gender did not record in the studio again.
 After the LP came out, Paul Roessler moved to New York City to play with the Nina Hagen Band and was replaced by Bill Cline, and Don Bolles left the band to play with 45 Grave.
 He was replaced by an eight-year-old boy, Sven Pfeiffer.
 In 1982, Sven was deported alongside his mother and both returned to live in Germany.
-During their career Nervous Gender was called by one critic, "...the thorn in the side of the L.A. music scene..."
+During their career Nervous Gender was called by one critic, "...a thorn in the side of the L.A. scene...".